Disney, signaling coronavirus effects will last well into next year, announces months-long delays for its biggest movies

 The postponements amount to a formalization of what many experts feared and predicted in recent weeks: Americans are in no rush to return to movie theaters, and Disney and other major studios are unpersuaded they can change their minds.

-The moves come as covid-19 continues to show renewed strength in many areas of the U.S. At least 27 states have shown an increase in the seven-day average of new confirmed cases, according to data analyzed by The Washington Post.
+The moves come as covid-19 continues to show renewed strength in many areas of the United States.
+At least 27 states have shown an increase in the seven-day average of new confirmed cases, according to data analyzed by The Washington Post.
 The virus has claimed the lives of at least 200,000 Americans to date.

 That has kept theaters closed and moviegoers at home.
 Theaters in New York and Los Angeles, the country’s two largest markets, are still shut down by government order.
 Meanwhile, fears of a new wave across the Atlantic have emerged; the United Kingdom has announced a tightening of restrictions amid rising numbers.

-Notably, Disney did not move any of the films to its Disney Plus platform, as it did for the much-delayed “Mulan” in the U.S. and much of Western Europe several weeks ago.
+Notably, Disney did not move any of the films to its Disney Plus platform, as it did for the much-delayed “Mulan” in the United States and much of Western Europe several weeks ago.
 The company has not released numbers on digital purchases for that film.

-Most franchise films cannot be supported by digital releases alone, and while some Hollywood voices have called for an adjustment to the business model given the long-term challenges to theaters in the covid era, they would not address the movies already made under the old model.
+Most franchise films cannot be supported by digital releases alone, and while some Hollywood voices have called for an adjustment to the business model given the long-term challenges to theaters in the covid-19 era, they would not address the movies already made under the old model.
 For now, studios appear content to try to wait out the virus, although on a much longer timeline than initially anticipated.

-Two significant Disney movies remain on schedule for the next six months – “Death on the Nile,” the latest Agatha Christie adaptation from its 20th Century subsidiary, has been pushed from October to the week before Christmas.
-And “The King’s Man,” 20th’s spy-comedy sequel that had previously been moved from September to February, is staying in that month.
+Two significant Disney movies remain on schedule for the next six months — “Death on the Nile,” the latest Agatha Christie adaptation from its 20th Century subsidiary, has been pushed from October to the week before Christmas.
+And “The King’s Man,” 20th’s spy-comedy prequel that had previously been moved from September to February, is staying in that month.
 But both could easily be moved if Americans and citizens of other countries continue to show reluctance to return to theaters, or if theaters in many cities remain closed.

 Disney did not address “Soul,” the Pixar release from “Up” director Pete Doctor that is on the calendar.